 Jim Brewington had been serving as the Pastor for the Deaf and Hard of Hearing at Saddleback Church for fifteen years when the Lord opened a new door for him to walk through: teaching American Sign Language (ASL) at Saddleback Valley Christian.
-That was five years ago.
+That was six years ago.
 Today, the ASL program is considered to be one of the best of its kind in Orange County.

 The American Sign Language curriculum is designed to take a beginning student who knows little or nothing about ASL through a four-year course of study with the goal that, upon completion, will prepare the student to participate in the interpreting profession at an entry level.
 The curriculum includes a book authored by Pastor Brewington, Let There Be Light Please!